La5te2/ChessAI/Gadus.md

 # Gadus

-Gadus is a residual convolutional chess network that jointly predicts a move policy and a side-to-move position evaluation.
+Gadus is a chess-structured residual network that predicts a legal-move Policy and a side-to-move Value from a canonical representation of the current position.

 ## 1. Notation